poudel-bibek/poudel-bibek.github.io/content/posts/teaching/index.md

 layout: teaching
 ---

-I have served as a teaching assistant and a guest lecturer for graduate and undergraduate courses.
+I have served as a teaching assistant and guest lecturer for various graduate and undergraduate courses.

 -------------------